Former British air force, now APS-2 quality assurance supports DEFENDER 24

-Shaun Jones is a logistics management specialist in quality assurance at the Dülmen Army Prepositioned Stocks-2 worksite with Army Field Support Battalion-Germany.
-He said he and his team were directly involved in supporting DEFENDER 24 with an APS-2 32-bed field hospital they pulled and issued to an Army Reserve hospital unit participating in the exercise.
+“I saw the job as a new opportunity and a new challenge,” said the 37-year-old former airman with the British air force.
+“It’s a new role so I saw it as a new door to open and another way to develop my skills.”

+Accepting the local national position with the U.S. Army also provides him with more stability and a more permanent position, said Jones, who has a German girlfriend that grew up about an hour from Dülmen and now lives with him near the worksite.

-DEFENDER 24 is the largest Army exercise in Europe and includes more than 17,000 U.S. and 23,000 multinational service members from more than 20 Allied and partner nations, including Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Georgia, Hungary, Italy, Latvia, Lithuania, Moldova, Netherlands, North Macedonia, Norway, Poland, Romania, Slovakia, Spain, Sweden, and the United Kingdom.
-For more photos, videos and information on DEFENDER 24, go to www.europeafrica.army.mil/DefenderEurope.
-(U.S. Army courtesy photo)
+Recently, Jones and his team from Dülmen prepared and issued an APS-2 field hospital for DEFENDER 24, which is the largest Army exercise in Europe and includes more than 17,000 U.S. and 23,000 multinational service members from more than 20 Allied and partner nations.
+Jones said he and his team were excited to take part in the DEFENDER 24 APS-2 mission.

+“To begin with and prior to the exercise start, we were checking all the equipment and the basic issue items to ensure they were all at a serviceable standard,” said Jones.
+“It’s all about meeting the guidelines in the technical manuals and collaborating with the contracted workforce to make sure we’re all singing from the same hymn sheet before it’s packaged and 100 percent ready to support the exercise.”

+Day-to-day, as a logistics management specialist in quality assurance, Jones said he’s responsible for conducting walkthroughs of the site and performing surveillance on all the APS-2 equipment, there.
+He works with the contracted workforce at Dülmen, especially quality control, to ensure every APS-2 equipment piece and tactical vehicle – as well as all the corresponding basic issue items for each major equipment piece – are stored and maintained in accordance with the performance work statement.

 |Date Taken: